markroland/path-helper/README.md

  - Add optional rotation center point parameter to rotatePath
  - Generalize joinPaths to not include dimensions
  - Evaluate need for both cleanPath and simplify
+ - Update lineCircleIntersect to work for a circle at any location

 License